 How to Stop Shoe Bite Marks

-Our next solution is a relatively simple one and that is to put a band-aid or surgical tape on your feet in the areas where you feel the shoes starting to rub.
+Our next solution is a relatively simple one and that involves using a shoe bite protector.
+This could involve using a band-aid or surgical tape on your feet in the areas where you feel the shoes starting to rub.

 A band-aid is a simple but effective tool that is simple and easy to use.
 They work because they protect any sensitive skin and form a barrier to prevent your shoe from digging into your foot.
 They are also versatile because they can be placed in different areas around the foot.